dwov/IoT_temperature_monitor/README.md

 The project uses a locally hosted MQTT broker, but it is possible to make it work over the internet with some further tinkering if wanted.

 #
-MQTT is a lightweight messaging protocol designed for constrained devices (such as IoT devices) with low-bandwidth, high-latency, or unreliable networks in mind.
+> MQTT is a lightweight messaging protocol designed for constrained devices (such as IoT devices) with low-bandwidth, high-latency, or unreliable networks in mind.
 It uses a PUBLISH-SUBSCRIBE model.

-The minimum packet size of a MQTT message is 2 bytes, which means its substancially smaller than a HTTP packet which is minimum of 26 bytes.
-This leads to less power consumed.
+> The minimum packet size of a MQTT message is 2 bytes, which means its substancially smaller than a HTTP packet which is minimum of 26 bytes.
+This leads to less power consumed sending data.
 #

-The sensors collected data is transmitted via Wi-Fi to the MQTT Broker using MQTT protocol, described above.
+The sensors collected data is transmitted over Wi-Fi to the MQTT Broker using the MQTT protocol.
 I wanted to use MQTT over HTTP because of its lightweight and efficient messaging.
 To keep power consumption low and reduce overhead.
+As mentioned above.

 In this implementation the messages are sent every 10 seconds to reduce unecessary amounts of data being sent.
 But still keeping it relativly real-time.